Urakov-Ali/Songi-habarlar--django-/README.md

-# So'ngi habrlar [django]
+# Breaking_news_site_on_django

-• Website SQLite baza strukturasida ishlaydi.
+• Website works on PostgreSQL database structure.
-• Website 2 ta modellarni o'z ichiga oladi:
+• The website has 2 models
-1: Katigoriyalar uchun /2: Yangiliklar-sahifasi uchun.
+1: For categories /2: For news_page

-• Web Site da 6ta kategoriya mavjud:
+• There are 6 catigories on the Web Site
-Malum bir kategoriya ustiga bosilganda aynan shu kategoryaga ostidagi sahifalar ekranga chiqadi.
+When specefic category button is pressed individual pages will be shown on page depending on chosen category.